Dwarfism: Causes

 Dwarfism can result from many medical conditions, each with its own separate symptoms and causes.
-Extreme shortness in humans with proportional body parts usually has a hormonal cause, such as growth-hormone deficiency, once called pituitary dwarfism.
+Extreme shortness in humans with proportional body parts usually has a hormonal cause, such as growth hormone deficiency, once called pituitary dwarfism.
 Achondroplasia is responsible for the majority of human dwarfism cases, followed by spondyloepiphyseal dysplasia and diastrophic dysplasia.

 Achondroplasia

 The most recognizable and most common form of dwarfism in humans is achondroplasia, which accounts for 70% of dwarfism cases, and occurs in 4 to 15 out of 100,000 live births.

 It produces rhizomelic short limbs, increased spinal curvature, and distortion of skull growth.
 In achondroplasia the body's limbs are proportionately shorter than the trunk (abdominal area), with a larger head than average and characteristic facial features.
 Achondroplasia is an autosomal dominant disorder caused by the presence of an altered allele in the genome.
-If a pair of achondroplasia alleles are present, the result is fatal.
+If a pair of achondroplasia alleles are present, the result is fatal, usually perinatally.
 Achondroplasia is a mutation in the fibroblast growth factor receptor 3.
 In the context of achondroplasia, this mutation causes FGFR3 to become constitutively active, inhibiting bone growth.